Interviewee: Niya Bates, Public Historian of African-American Life and Culture at Thomas Jefferson’s Monticello

 Challenges of creating the Sally Hemings exhibit at Monticello

 JP: Yeah, and so the exhibit I mean what were some challenges in making this exhibit?
-I mean you point out This really rich actual amount of historical detail about the Hemings family, but I know that Deborah’s pointed out that there’s no sort of authoritative image of Sally Hemings herself And so I don’t know.
+I mean you point out this really rich actual amount of historical detail about [34:30] the Hemings family, but I know that Deborah’s pointed out that there’s no sort of authoritative image of Sally Hemings herself and so I don’t know.
 I wonder if you can maybe just speak a bit about the unique challenges of mounting this exhibit.

-NB: right, you know in working on this exhibit One of the first things we became aware of is that while Sally Hemings has always been one of the most famous or one of the most recognizable Enslaved women in the US by her story, We actually don’t know a ton about her private life.
-Uh, we don’t have any photographs of [35:00] her.
-Uh, so we weren’t willing to make leaps in the exhibit about her complexion or about how straight is “long, straight, dark hair.”
+NB: Right, you know, in working on this exhibit one of the first things we became aware of is that while Sally Hemings has always been one of the most famous or one of the most recognizable enslaved women in the U.S. by her story, we actually don’t know a ton about her private life.
+Uh, we don’t have any [35:00] photographs of her.
+Uh, so we weren’t willing to make leaps in the exhibit about her complexion or about how straight is “long, straight, dark hair?”
 Uh, how long is long hair?
 Um, she’s described as being a very handsome which is pretty but like what do those features mean?
-So rather than guess at what she looked like we decided to represent her the same way that we were going to represent Martha.
-If we’re going to do Martha Jefferson, then uh and in her space put a dress and give her a physical presence Then we had to do the same for Sally Hemings.
+So, rather than guess at what she looked like we decided to represent her the same way that we were going to represent Martha.
+If we’re going to do Martha Jefferson, then uh and in her space put a dress and give her a [35:30] physical presence then we had to do the same for Sally Hemings.
 Um, so that was our first decision is she has to have a presence in the room.
 Uh, the second thing is putting her voice there and because we don’t have any writings from her and we assumed that perhaps she was literate, her brother was literate in both French and English.
-Um, you know, we’re making a little bit of a leap, but there are no papers from her. you know the nature of slavery is that there are rarely our papers from enslaved people.
-So, uh, since we didn’t have 36:00her words the closest we could get was having her son Madison and having his testimony that he gave to a newspaper in Southern Ohio in 1873.
-Um, fortunately for us we were working with a firm out of um, Canada and they saw almost immediately that you could take Madison Hemings words And turn it into poetry.
-So that’s what we decided to do in this space to make it as beautiful as possible and to allow people to have a most intimate conversation with Sally Hemings and we did that with Madison’s words.
-So the room itself is very simple.
-There’s no furniture we decided because there is the cooks room in the same part of the house that you could already see what a slave quarter would have looked like so there was no need to reproduce another period room where we put a bed, Furniture and textiles there was no need for all that.
-So the room is very simple you walk in and then there’s a multimedia presentation and that’s [37:00] narrated exclusively by Madison with some background sounds to illuminate the activities.
+Um, you know, we’re making a little bit of a leap, but there are no papers from her.
+You know the nature of slavery is that there are rarely our papers from enslaved people.
+[36:00] So, uh, since we didn’t have her words the closest we could get was having her son Madison and having his testimony that he gave to a newspaper in Southern Ohio in 1873.
+Um, fortunately for us we were working with a firm out of Canada and they saw almost immediately that you could take Madison Hemings words and turn it into poetry.
+So, that’s what we decided to do in this space to make it as beautiful as possible and to allow people to have a most [36:30] intimate conversation with Sally Hemings and we did that with Madison’s words.
+So, the room itself is very simple.
+There’s no furniture we decided because there is the cook’s room in the same part of the house that you could already see what a slave quarter would have looked like so there was no need to reproduce another period room where we put a bed, furniture, and textiles there was no need for all that.
+So, the room is very simple you walk in and then there’s a multimedia presentation and that’s [37:00] narrated exclusively by Madison with some background sounds to illuminate the activities.

 JP: Yeah.
-Um, it looks like it’s starting to maybe drizzle which should be Okay, as long as it doesn’t start pouring down. um, the the dean of the College of Arts and Sciences talks about needing to have The University of Virginia be a university of Thomas Jefferson and Sally Hemings.
-And so I wonder if you can either speak on that or are meditate on what sort of a Monticello by or for Sally Hemings May look like?
+Um, it looks like it’s starting to maybe drizzle which should be Okay, as long as it doesn’t start pouring down. um, the the Dean of the College of Arts and Sciences talks about needing to have the University of Virginia be a university of Thomas Jefferson and Sally Hemings.
+And so, I wonder if you can either speak on that [37:30] or are meditate on what sort of a Monticello by or for Sally Hemings may look like?

 NB: you know, I think Monticello and the University of Virginia are both grappling with the same issue.
 And in many ways the city of Charlottesville after the August 12th white supremacist rally in 2017.
-Um, everyone has come up with An idea of the American founding and for a lot of people, uh, the founding is predominantly male and white. and while the people who are framing early [38:00] America are male and white and for the most part wealthy, uh, there are millions of other people here, most of them enslaved.
-Um, there are also Native Americans This land that we are on is stolen so Uh, there are lots of layers to this history and we would be telling an incomplete story if you came here and you got a story about Thomas Jefferson, one dead white guy on a plantation of hundreds of other people. uh, that wouldn’t do it justice and it’s not enough just to talk about the enslaved Community either because Jefferson was here and his family was here.
-Uh, so you have to talk about the women, you have to talk about the children, You have to talk about, uh, the hired Workman who were here who were free white workman Who lived in close proximity to enslave to people; you have to talk about that dynamic as well.
+Um, everyone has come up with an idea of the American founding and for a lot of people, uh, the founding is predominantly male and white.
+And while the people who are framing early [38:00] America are male and white and for the most part wealthy, uh, there are millions of other people here, most of them enslaved.
+Um, there are also Native Americans.
+This land that we are on is stolen so there are lots of layers to this history and we would be telling an incomplete story if you came here and you got a story about Thomas Jefferson, one dead white guy on a plantation of hundreds of other people.
+[38:30] Uh, that wouldn’t do it justice and it’s not enough just to talk about the enslaved community either because Jefferson was here and his family was here.
+Uh, so you have to talk about the women, you have to talk about the children, you have to talk about, uh, the hired workman who were here who were free white workman who lived in close proximity to enslaved people; you have to talk about that dynamic as well.
 Because that cuts at every subsection of the American population.
 That is our American story.
 That is something we can all see ourselves in.
-And as Monticello is telling the story we’re looking for a story that all Americans can take in and can identify where they fit into this [39:00] story.
+And as Monticello is telling the story we’re looking for a story that all Americans [39:00] can take in and can identify where they fit into this story.
 It also can’t be one that’s exclusively sad.
 It can’t be slavery was horrible all the time because it was, slavery was a terrible.
 It was demeaning it dehumanized people.
-Um, but it also um, you know slavery was the foundation of our new country and this is going to sound really harsh But America would have never become the world power that it is without the institution of slavery [40:00] and that is not glorify slavery, but it’s to acknowledge that it is the economic base of early America and we can’t tell a story about a president, about someone who served in political power who went abroad and represented this country, without talking about the institution of slavery and the people who were here.
+Um, but it also um, you know slavery was the foundation of our new country and this is going to sound really harsh but America would have never become the world power that it is without the institution of slavery [39:30] and that is not glorify slavery, but it’s to acknowledge that it is the economic base of early America and we can’t tell a story about a president, about someone who served in political power who went abroad and represented this country without talking about the institution of slavery and the people who were here.

 JP: Wonderful.
 Um, so yeah I wonder if we start maybe wandering to uh, you know to the enclosure but yeah, I mean, this is just a wonderful conversation.

-DMcD: Really, I mean just so so rich, I’m just wondering if we get out of the rain. you’re still free for lunch?
+DM: Really, I mean just so so rich, I’m just wondering if we get out of the rain.
+[40:00] You’re still free for lunch?

 NB: Yeah.
 I’m still free for lunch.
 Uh, I can do lunch until two o’clock.

-DMcD: and maybe would you mind if We turn the recorder on again because it’s just wonderfully rich..
+DM: And maybe would you mind if we turn the recorder on again because it’s just wonderfully rich..

-DMcD: …but really thinking about uh all exhibitions are Involved in leaps of interpretation and leaps of imagination.
-Uh, but I can imagine people taking exception to the kind of exhibition you have mounted and not then having the generosity of spirit or for that matter, uh, the wealth of knowledge to say well [41:00] all exhibitions involved interpretive leaps, right choices, certain choices, avoid other choices.
-Uh, and so how would you defend your exhibition against the Skeptics unable to have that kind of intellectual elasticity?
+DM: But really thinking about, uh, all exhibitions are involved in leaps of interpretation and leaps of imagination.
+Uh, but I can imagine people taking exception to the kind of exhibition you have mounted and not then having the generosity of spirit or for that matter [41:00], uh, the wealth of knowledge to say well all exhibitions involve interpretive leaps, right choices, certain choices, avoid other choices.
+Uh, and so how would you defend your exhibition against the skeptics unable to have that kind of intellectual elasticity?